NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Background and Related Work

-Here gives a brief comparison of different message passing schemes.
-Figure~\ref{fig1}(a) depicts the vanilla sum aggregator in GCN~\cite{gcn}, where each node sums all the neighboring features with fixed edge weights to update its representation.
-Figure~\ref{fig1}(b) shows the multi-head (channel) attention utilized by models such as GAT~\cite{gat} and DisenGCN~\cite{disen}.
-Although the edge weights can be learned with diverse mechanisms to improve the model capacity, each independent channel is still a naive averaging operation that sums all the neighboring features, which can be seen as an ensemble of graph models.
-Figure~\ref{fig1}(c) demonstrates the dynamic routing procedure in NCGNN, where each node-level capsule adaptively aggregates an appropriate subset of capsules and restrains harmful noise from neighboring nodes, which helps prevent feature over-mixing to address the over-smoothing problem.
+Fig.~\ref{fig1} provides a brief comparison of different message passing schemes.
+Fig.~\ref{fig1}(a) depicts the vanilla sum aggregator in GCN~\cite{gcn}, where each node sums up all the neighboring features with fixed edge weights to update its representation.
+Fig.~\ref{fig1}(b) shows the multi-channel attention utilized by models such as GAT~\cite{gat} and DisenGCN~\cite{disen}.
+Although the edge weights can be learned with diverse mechanisms to improve the model capacity, each channel is still a naive averaging operation that sums up all the neighboring features, which can be viewed as an ensemble of GNN models.
+Fig.~\ref{fig1}(c) demonstrates the dynamic routing procedure in our NCGNN, where each node-level capsule adaptively aggregates an appropriate subset of capsules and restrains irrelevant messages from neighboring nodes to prevent feature over-mixing, thereby generating better node representations for the downstream classification.